matikepa/matsonkepson.github.io/content/blog/post003-deploy-argocd-with-terraform/index.md

 ---
-title: deploy argoCD with helm or terraform
+title: Deploy ArgoCD with Helm or Terraform
-summary: Try argoCD with local k8s and terraform!
-Click for more ...
+summary: Deploying ArgoCD on a local Kubernetes cluster using Terraform or Helm.
 date: 2024-11-08
 authors:
   - Mati: author.jpeg